julianomacielferreira/social-network-theme/README.md

 # Social Network Theme

-Social Network Theme With Sass from the Traversy Media tutorial [Social Network Theme With Sass](https://www.youtube.com/playlist?list=PLillGF-Rfqba3xeEvDzIcUCxwMlGiewfV).
+This is a website template based on the tutorial [Social Network Theme With Sass](https://www.youtube.com/playlist?list=PLillGF-Rfqba3xeEvDzIcUCxwMlGiewfV) from Traversy Media&trade;.

 @TODO - Define content, technologies, references, screenshots.